 • You already have existing debt to pay off.

-• Booking flights, hotels, or shopping online (for the fraud protection).
+• Booking flights, hotels, or shopping online (for fraud protection).

 • Making planned, large purchases.